athenasystems/phpStartPoint/README.md

 # The DB.php Class
 I totally stole this from John Morris at http://www.johnmorrisonline.com/simple-php-class-prepared-statements-mysqli.
 All credit to John for this.
 I have made a few alterations.
 Check out John's great tutorials for further details.
+I have changed ...
 The format variable has been converted into a string rather than an array
 The delete function is now passed 3 parameters to allow for index columns not named 'ID'
 The '%' was taken off the format strings
-The connection to the DB is now done in the __construct, as suggested by John, and it uses an external file to read in credentials
+The connection to the DB is now done in the __construct, as suggested somewhere by John Morris, and it uses an external file to read in credentials